 - Berries - use a variety of frozen berries.
 This is normally available in the frozen fruit section in supermarkets.

-- Orange juice - use orange juice as the liquid of choice.
+- Orange juice - use orange juice as the liquid of your choice.

 Strawberry Pineapple Smoothie with Banana